From the simple cut to the sweet cherry print, I knew it was only a matter of time before I bought HVN’s cherry Lily dress.

 This dress fits beautifully in the body, but bigger in the bodice.

-If I had tried it on in store, I probably would have gone with a size 0.
 The straps are adjustable, the more you adjust them, the higher they go and the tighter they become (duh).
 When I adjust them super high, I’m happier with the fit.

 I love how long it is though, just half way up my shins.
 It has a subtle slit in the back too.